crosscon/uc1-2-integration/README.md

 ## Available demos

-This solution can be build for two scenarios:
+This solution can be build for three scenarios:
-* Running mutual TLS on two RPIs - In this configuration the tls client and server will run on client and server targets respectively.
+* `TWO_RPI`: Running mutual TLS on two RPIs - In this configuration the tls client and server will run on client and server targets respectively.
 Both targets will store their private keys in a secure storage provided by `PKCS#11 TA`.
+* `RPI_CBA`: This configuration extends `TWO_RPI` for context based second factor authentication support.
+This configuration will leverage AI server to decide whether to authenticate the client based on it's context.
-* Running mutual TLS on RPI4 and NXP LPC55S69 - In this configuration, the RPI will perform a role of a server, and the LPC platform will behave as a client.
+* `NXP_PUF`: Running mutual TLS on RPI4 and NXP LPC55S69 - In this configuration,
+the RPI will perform a role of a server, and the LPC platform will behave as a client.
 The RPI will request the LPC for second factor authentication by challenging the PUF running on the LPC platform.

+_Note: Demo names, match those in `scripts/settings.sh` respectively._

 ## Settings

 The `scripts/settings.sh` file is used for storing user defined settings.
 Settings overview:
+* `DEMO` [`TWO_RPI`/`RPI_CBA`/`NXP_PUF`] - This setting changes build
+configuration, depending which demo is targeted.
+A full list with descriptions can be found in "[available demos](#available-demos)" section.
 * `SINGLE_TARGET` [true / false] - This setting is used to define if the keys and binaries should be deployed on two or a single target.
 For "two RPI" demo, this setting shall be set to `false`.
 For development purposes (to run server and client on a single machine), or for running a client on LPC55S69 the setting shall be set to `true`.
-* `PI_SERVER_HOST` [ ip addr] - An ip address of server target.
+* `PI_SERVER_HOST` [ip addr] - An ip address of server target.
 In a `SINGLE_TARGET` mode, all certificates and binaries are deployed to server.
 * `PI_CLIENT_HOST` [ip addr] - An ip address of client target.
 Unused in `SINGLE_TARGET` mode.